Bicycle Race Event

-The following ODOT rest areas are managed by Travel Information Council (aka Oregon Travel Experience).
-For Free Coffee service in any of these rest areas, contact Oregon Travel Experience
+The following ODOT rest areas are managed by Travel Information Council.
+For Free Coffee service in any of these rest areas, contact Travel Information Council

 French Prairie (Baldock), Santiam River, Oak Grove, Gettings Creek, Cabin Creek, Manzanita, and Suncrest Rest Areas

 Memaloose, Boardman, Stanfield, Deadman Pass, Charles Reynolds, Baker Valley, Weatherby, and Ontario Rest Areas